Lakshadweep administration rejects plea of Left party MPs to visit islands | Politics

 The Lakshadweep administration has rejected the application of eight Left MPs seeking entry permit to the islands, citing that their visit will ''certainly disturb'' the calm and peaceful atmosphere there.

-The lawmakers included Elamaram Kareem, V Sivadasan, Binoy Viswam, M V Shreyams Kumar, K Somaprasad and John Brittas (Rajya Sabha) and Lok Sabha MPs Thomas Chazhikadan and A M Ariff.
+The lawmakers are Elamaram Kareem, V Sivadasan, Binoy Viswam, M V Shreyams Kumar, K Somaprasad, John Brittas (Rajya Sabha) and Lok Sabha MPs Thomas Chazhikadan and A M Ariff.

 Two days ago, the administration had rejected the application of Congress MPs Hibi Eden and TN Prathapan seeking entry into Lakshadweep, citing the same reasons.